MSIX support on Windows 10 version 1709 and 1803

-One of the benefits of deploying an MSIX on version 1809 and later is that the user can install the package by clicking on it.
-With the latest version of the App Installer - 1.0.30311.0 - the ability to install an MSIX package by clicking on it is available on Windows 10 1709 and 1803 updates as well.
+One of the benefits of deploying an MSIX package on Windows 10 version 1809 and later is that the user can install the package by clicking on it.
+With the latest version of the App Installer (1.0.30311.0) the ability to install an MSIX package by clicking on it is available on Windows 10 version 1709 and 1803 as well.

-Clicking on the package provides the same installation support as in 1809, namely Microsoft's App Installer application shows UI to the user that guides them through the app installation.
-The App Installer is pre-installed and gets updates from the store, so we can always bring you the best installation experience.
+Clicking on the package provides the same installation support as in 1809, namely App Installer guides the user through the app installation.
+App Installer is pre-installed and gets updates from the Microsoft Store, so we can always bring you the best installation experience.

-Below is a summary of the click-to-install MSIX support available on Windows 10 1709 and 1803 updates.
+Below is a summary of the click-to-install MSIX support available on Windows 10 version 1709 and 1803.

-MSIXbundles are not supported on Windows 10 versions 1709 and 1803.
-Developers looking to build packages compatible with these Windows versions can leverage the .appxbundle technology.
+The .msixbundle format is not supported on Windows 10 version 1709 and 1803.
+Developers looking to build packages compatible with these Windows versions can leverage the .appxbundle format.

 In rare instances, some apps require elevated privileges.

-Users running MSIX on builds later than 1809 can use elevated privileges just by clicking on the app tile.
-The plaftorm detects that elevation is needed and automatically provides it when the user has the necessary credentials.
+Users running an MSIX package on Windows 10 version 1809 and later can use elevated privileges just by clicking on the app tile.
+The platform detects that elevation is needed and automatically provides it when the user has the necessary credentials.

-On builds 1709 and 1803, users can still run apps with elevated privileges, however they need to explicity select to run the app as an admin.
+On Windows 10 versions 1709 and 1803, users can still run apps with elevated privileges.
+However, they need to explicitly select to run the app as an administrator.
 One way to do that is by right-clicking on the app's tile and selecting the "Run as administrator" option.

-As mentioned earlier, we enforce proper signing of MSIX packages on all Windows versions 1709 and later.
-However, on the older Windows versions (1709 and 1803), IT Pros need to follow a few extra steps to verify the signature before releasing an app for their end users.
-Note, for the end user the MSIX experience does not change in any way.
-The end-user continues to install, launch and use the application as before, since the signature verification is handled by the IT Pros.
+As mentioned earlier, we enforce proper signing of MSIX packages on Windows 10 version 1709 and later.
+However, on Windows 10 versions 1709 and 1803, IT pros need to follow a few extra steps to verify the digital certificates before releasing an app for their end users.
+For the end user, the MSIX experience does not change in any way.
+The end-user continues to install, launch and use the app as before, since the certificate verification is handled by the IT pro.

-On Windows 10 versions 1809 and later, an IT Pro can verify the app's signature either from PowerShell or through the properties of the MSIX package.
+On Windows 10 version 1809 and later, an IT pro can verify the digital certificate of an MSIX package either from PowerShell or through the properties of the MSIX package.

-However, on versions 1709 and 1803 IT Pros cannot verify the signature from the MSIX package's properties, unless the 1809 SDK is installed.
-If the IT Pro has the 1809 SDK on a device with Windows 1709 through 1803, the signature can be verified through SDK tools from PowerShell.
+However, on Windows 10 versions 1709 and 1803, IT pros cannot verify the certificate from the MSIX package's properties unless the Windows 10 version 1809 SDK is installed.
+If the IT pro has the Windows 10 version 1809 SDK on a device with Windows 10 version 1709 through 1803, the signature can be certificate can be verified through SDK tools from PowerShell.